ertay/jekyll-now/_posts/2018-8-20-King-Of-New-York-Board-Games-You-Can-Play-Blind.md

 ![Image showing large King Of New York die next to a Camel Up die and a generic 16mm die]({{ site.baseurl }}/images/kony-dice-comparison.jpg "King Of New York Dice Comparison")
 _Image showing large King Of New York die next to a Camel Up die and a generic 16mm die_

 The symbols on the dice are well contrasted and quite large.
 For visually impaired people that still have some sight left, this is a great thing.
 Blind players may also figure out what they have rolled by touch, but usually another player just telling them is much faster.

-The monsters are also quite large, and if you have some sight left in your eyes, you  may be aable to distinguish  one from another to see where they are currently located on the map.
+The monsters are also quite large, and if you have some sight left in your eyes, you may be able to distinguish one from another to see where they are currently located on the map.
 The monster boards where you track your health and Victory Points however can be a little more problematic.
 Even though I have some sight left, I require another player to move the circular dials for me.
 If you don't trust your fellow player, it is a good idea to memorize the current status of your monster!

 ![Image showing monsters on their stands]({{ site.baseurl }}/images/kony-monsters.jpg "King Of New York Monsters") _Image showing monsters on their stands_